mattdot/catwalk/README.md

 catwalk
 =======

-Catwalk a simple portable MVVM framework.
+Catwalk is a simple portable MVVM framework.
 It's the perfect foundation to showcase your Models and ViewModels.
 It's designed to be a modern MVVM framework that utilizes features in C#5 to simplify creating modern MVVM apps.
 Catwalk is implemented as a Portable Class Library (PCL) so it's usable on Windows Phone 8, Windows Store apps, and .NET 4.5.

 Observable Properties
 =======